Kaopiz/android-segmented-control/README.md

 * ```app:pressed_text_color``` (color)

 You also can be change the tint color and title color when button is checked by `setTintColor` method.
-Also you can change the pressed tint color.
+Also you can change the pressed tint color by `setPressedTintColor` method.
 Here is sample code:

 ```java